The Kano model in a nutshell

 Or are they?
 Are the categories really that clear-cut?
 Feature categories evolve over time.
 It's therefore important not to assume you know what category a feature will be in.

-For example, automatic synchronisation of files once was a distinguishing feature that Attracted customers to the Dropbox service.
-Now it is a Must-Be feature.
-Between these two phases, it was a One-Dimensional feature, where companies competed on performing the synchronisation better (across more platforms, faster, etcetera).
+For example, automatic synchronisation of files once was a distinguishing feature that Attracted customers to the Dropbox service in the first place.
+Now it is a Natural feature.
+Between these two phases, it once was a One-Dimensional feature, where similar companies competed on performing the synchronisation better (across more platforms, faster, etcetera).

-And the photo album feature may very well evolve into a One-Dimensional or even Must-Be feature too one day.
+The photo album feature may very well evolve into a One-Dimensional or even Natural feature too one day.
 Customers may come to expect its presence.
 And who but the actual customer is to say sorting by filename length falls under the Indifferent category?
-Maybe there's a segment that attaches a lot of value to this feature.
+There would have been a segment of users that attaches a lot of value to this feature.

 Rule number one in product development is that you should never assume you know what your customers are thinking.